The Seven Minutes (film): Cast

-Production notes
+Production

 Development

 In 1965, 20th Century Fox bought the rights to three novels by Irving Wallace for $1.5 million.
 The first of these was The Plot.
 The second was The Seven Minutes, which he finished in 1968.

 In June 1969, Fox announced it would make the movie in the next 18 months.
 It would be produced and directed by Richard Fleischer.

 The book came out in October 1969 and became a best seller.
 The New York Times called it "impossible to put down."

 Russ Meyer

 Fleischer withdrew, and the movie was assigned to Russ Meyer, who had directed Beyond the Valley of the Dolls for Fox.
 Fox was happy with the movie and signed a contract with Meyer to make three more movies: The Seven Minutes, from a novel by Irving Wallace; Everything in the Garden from a play by Edward Albee; and The Final Steal from a 1966 novel by Peter George.
 "We've discovered that he's very talented and cost conscious", said Fox president Richard Zanuck.
 "He can put his finger on the commercial ingredients of a film and do it exceedingly well.
 We feel he can do more than undress people."

 Meyer later said of his time at Fox, "I made the mistake of acquiring a big fat head while I was there.
 I was flush with victory from Vixen, Cherry, Harry and Raquel, and BVD.
 They told me, "You must do The Seven Minutes.
 You are the spokesperson against the forces of censorship."
 And Irving Wallace sits there with this profound look.
 They gave me $2.7 million for the film, but no tits and ass...
 I had another property I should have done instead.
 But Brown gave me the blue smoke up my ass.
 So I did it."

 "Russ is trying to do something different for him", said Wallace.
 "As far as I can tell it will not be a skinflick and at least for most of it the movie will follow the line of my novel."